-A COBRA notification packet is mailed to an employee within 14 days of the date that the Benefits Office is notified of a qualifying event.
+A COBRA packet is mailed to an employee within 14 days of the date that the Benefits Office is notified of a qualifying event.
 The law requires that this packet be sent by mail to the last known address of the employee.
-This packet will include an official notice, enrollment form, current premiums and life insurance conversion options.
+This packet will include an official notice, enrollment form, and current premiums.

 An eligible individual has 60 days from the date of the notice to elect COBRA coverage, which is effective retroactive to the last day of coverage.
-The individual then has an additional 45 days from the date of COBRA election to make the first premium payment, made payable to the state Employee Insurance Program.
+The individual then has an additional 45 days from the date of COBRA election to make the first premium payment, made payable to the Public Employee Benefits Authority (PEBA).

 More information about COBRA coverage can be found on the Department of Labor website.